 Graphical User Interface

-For owners of Samsung Smart TVs another advantage is that it allows you to take advantage of the graphical interface on the TV in conjunction with the Samsung TV's Universal Remote to control all your devices hooked up directly to the One Connect Box (or SEK-3500 Evolution Kit).
+For owners of Samsung Smart TVs another advantage is it it allows you to take advantage of the graphical interface on the TV in conjunction with the Samsung TV's Universal Remote to control all your devices hooked up directly to the One Connect Box.

-Once everything is configured into the Universal Remote Settings then all the devices hooked up to the OCB can be controlled with the Samsung remote as follows:
+Once everything is programmed into the Universal Remote Settings then all the devices hooked up to the OCB can be controlled with the Samsung remote as follows:

 Pressing the SOURCE